vmware-ibm-jil/vcd_toolkit_for_openshift/doc/ibm-cloud-vss.md

       - Description: **access to bastion host**

 #### Inbound config to OCP Console
-We need to configure DNAT so that we have https access the console from public internet:
+Configure DNAT so that you have https access to the console from public internet:
 1. Firewall Rule
     - go to the Firewall tab and select '+' to add
       - Name: **ocpconsole**